Effective Date: March 18, 2019

-For the purposes of GDPR, The Linux Foundation is the controller of your personal information.
-Where processing of personal information is undertaken by our affiliates, subsidiaries and related entities, they are joint controller with The Linux Foundation for your personal information.
+For purposes of the GDPR, The Linux Foundation is the controller of your personal information.
+Where processing of personal information is undertaken by our affiliates, subsidiaries and related entities, they are a joint controller with The Linux Foundation for your personal information.

 Personal Information That TLF Collects

 We collect personal information directly from individuals, from third parties, and automatically through the Sites and Services.
 You do not have to provide us your personal information.
 However, if you choose not to disclose certain information, we will not be able to provide you with access to certain services or features, including account registration, event registration, training and certification programs, or participation in certain aspects of our open source projects.

 Registration Information.
 We collect personal information when you register for an account, a conference or other events or programs:

 Linux Foundation ID, Account and Profile Information.
 Users may sign up for, request, or order our Services and may register to receive materials on our Sites.
 Users may also create a “Linux Foundation ID”, which is a single sign-on account which is used for common access to many of our Services, including CommunityBridge.
 Personal information collected on the Sites includes community forum content, profiles, photographs, names, forwarding information for “linux.com” email forwarding, unique identifiers (e.g., social media handles or usernames), contact and billing information (e.g., email address, postal address, telephone, fax), and transaction information.
 In order to access certain personalized services on the Sites, you may be asked to also create and store a username and password for an account from TLF.
 Also, in order to tailor TLF’s subsequent communications to users and continuously improve the Sites’ operations and services, TLF may also ask users to provide additional optional information regarding their interests, demographics, experience and detailed contact preferences.